partrickJhonson/beef/BeEF-Testing.md

     session
   end
 ```
-### Testing command modules
+### Testing Command Modules
 In order to inject custom JavaScript into the hooked browser during testing, you have 2 choices:
  - **execute_script** : available from objects of type Capybara::Session.
-It comes handy when the JavaScript you want to inject is actually returning something.
+It comes in handy when the JavaScript you want to inject is actually returning something.
 Example:
 ```javascript
 def test_jools_simple
         victim = BeefTest.new_victim